-On the left of the windows, there are 6 tools:
+On the left of the windows there are 7 tools:

-- Arrow tool: this is used exclusively in the imposition view for selecting and moving pages on the sheet. - Zoom: the default tool.
+- Arrow tool: used to select or move pages, as well as to adjust the trim and bleed boxes of pages. - Zoom: the default tool.
 Use the left mouse button to zoom in.
 Combining it with the CTRL key or using the right mouse button will zoom out of the image.
 Selecting a rectangular area on the image zooms to that area.
 Using the mouse wheel combined with the CTRL button will zoom in and out.

 - Hand tool: moves the image within the viewing area without using the scroll bars; pressing and holding the space key will temporarily switch to the hand tool.
-Scrolling the image is also possible by using the mouse wheel with (horizontal) or without (vertical) the SHIFT key held down. - Measuring tool: is used to measure the size of a given area of the job; select the area to be measured with this tool (without releasing the mouse button).
-The width and height of the area selected is shown at the bottom of the window. - Paint white tool: erases (by painting white) areas on separations or composite pages.
+Scrolling the image is also possible by using the mouse wheel with (horizontal) or without (vertical) the SHIFT key held down. - Measuring tool: is used to measure the size or angle of a given area or line of the job; select the area or line to be measured with this tool (without releasing the mouse button).
+The width and height of the selected area, as well as the length and angle of the selected line is shown at the bottom of the window.
+This tool can be used for checking line screen angles too. - Paint white tool: erases (by painting white) areas on separations or composite pages.
 Useful for retouching pages (deleting unneeded texts or objects, for example). - Paint black tool: fills (by painting black) areas on separations or composite pages.
-Useful for retouching pages (deleting unneeded texts or objects on black background, for example).
+Useful for retouching pages (deleting unneeded texts or objects on black background, for example) - Dotmeter tool: measures the dot percentage (halftone) or grayscale value (contone) at the cursor position.
+Note that on halftone jobs it averages an area for accurate results, so the dot percentage of thin objects (small font, line etc.) cannot be determined with this tool.
+On jobs with calibration curves applied the tool shows the original percentage (as in the PS/PDF file), but in paranthesis it shows the actual calibrated value too (as it is measured in the 1-bit TIFF file).

-Each of the four views has the following controls (located around the view windows):
+The preview window has the following controls (located around the window):

-- Horizontal and vertical measures: change the measuring units by clicking the button in the upper-left corner; - Four view orientation buttons: change the viewing orientation, without changing the job itself (very useful for checking vertical or upside-down texts); - Navigation buttons: change which page to view with these buttons; - Color/monochrome button: only available for the separated views (separations and media); specifies whether a separation page will be shown as black & white or in its original color; - Continuous film view button: (only available in the media view) specifies whether the media is shown as one continuous piece of media, or as separate pages; - Labels: show the numerical sizes of the pages.
+- Horizontal and vertical measures: change the measuring units by clicking the button in the upper-left corner; - Four view orientation buttons: change the viewing orientation, without changing the job itself (very useful for checking vertical or upside-down texts); - Page number box and navigation buttons: change which page to view with these controls; - Show in color button: only available for the separated views (separations and media); specifies whether a separation page will be shown as black & white or in its original color; - Labels: show the size of the displayed page, or the results of the measuring tool.